SleeperSmith/Aws-Lego/src/basic-blocks/Network Design.md

 ## Security Consideration

 The network ACL are designed with the following assumptions:
--	Any AWS managed services that do not provide root privilege user access are safe by default, i.e. ELB, RDS, ElastiCache, etc etc. Note this exclude services such as EMR as root access are provided even tho it's a managed service.
+-	Any AWS managed services that do not provide root privilege user access are safe by default, i.e. ELB, RDS, ElastiCache, etc etc. Note this exclude services such as EMR as root access are provided even though it's a managed service.
 - Any service or instance that provide root privilege user access and accept public traffic (0.0.0.0/0) of any kind are compromised and are potentially malicious.
 - It is not possible to compromise systems that only allow outbound access and allow no public traffic of any kind.
 - Each individual subnet has to be responsible for protecting themselves.
 E.g., use inbound blocking ACL rules rather than relying on other subnets' outbound blocking rules to stop traffic.